A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Methods for conditional density estimation

-The interest for a linear framework is that the posterior distribution of $\theta$ conditionally on $\lambda$ can be computed explicitly without any use of MCMC algorithms.
-We will consider that for any $\lambda$, the output of the numerical model $y_{\theta,\lambda}(x_i)$ is linear in $\theta(\lambda)$.
-Thus, \eqref{eq2} becomes:
+The advantage of a linear framework is that the posterior distribution of $\theta$ conditional on $\lambda$ can be derived analytically.
+We assume that, for any $\lambda$, the output of the numerical model $y_{\theta(\lambda),\lambda}(x_i)$ can be written, or approximated, as a linear function of $\theta(\lambda)$.
+Thus, for $1 \leq i \leq n$, Eq.~\eqref{eq2} can be rewritten as